DouwMarx/vsc_mwe/aux/notes.md

 ```

 Then on your local machine forward the port to your local machine:
+Make sure to kill all processes on the cluster: ```kill $(lsof -t -i:5000)```
 ```
 ssh -L 5000:localhost:5000 hpc
 ```

 Then you can view the mlflow dashboard at http://localhost:5000

+If someething does not work rather start from scratch and kill everything.

 # Extensions
 It can make sense to add appending the path of the current directory to the PYTHONPATH variable.
 This can be done by adding the following line to the top of the jobscript: